composer/packagist/README.md

 bin/console doctrine:fixtures:load
  ```

-This will create 100 packages from packagist.org, update them from GitHub, populate them with fake download stats, and assign a user named `dev` (password: `dev`) as their maintainer.
+This will create 100 packages from packagist.org, update them from GitHub,
+populate them with fake download stats, and assign a user named `dev`
+(with password: `dev`) as their maintainer.